Why do we stand paralyzed while our environment is being destroyed around us?

 If an alien was watching the human race, I’m sure there would be some curiosity and maybe mild amusement as we continue to destroy and pollute the environment we live in.
 I’m not going to wade too deeply into the political debate on the specifics (climate change, consumption of resources, plastics waste etc), but it would be really tough to argue that we are living in harmony with our surroundings.
 I certainly don’t suggest you try it at a dinner party.

 So why do we continue down a path that we know intellectually is not great for us?
 Well when you think about it we do the same thing with our own bodies.
-A huge industry has been created around diet and health an yet, globally, obesity is a bigger problem than hunger.
+A huge industry has been created around diet and health and yet obesity is a bigger problem than hunger.
 I’ve seen businesses continue down a path to oblivion, despite being run by smart people with access to strong evidence they are on the wrong path.
 When we’re battling to understand these contradictions, there is an important point to keep in mind and it’s fundamental to addressing them.

 We value the present more highly than the future.